ncdisrup-ai/ProjectTypeClassification_TransformerFineTune/README.md

 We are using Project Descriptions from   Portuguese Public Administration site of Contract  aggregator dataset available at [base.gov Repository](https://https://www.base.gov.pt/base4).

-Please bear in mind that this data has already been cleaned and processed: `ContratosAP_v10.0_All TrainPred`.
+Please bear in mind that this data has already been cleaned and processed: `ContratosAP_v5.2_TrainPred.xlsx`.

-Dataframe "DadosTreinoVal" has `751` rows of data to train and test.
+Dataframe `DadosTreinoVal` has `751` rows of data to train and test.
 Where each row has the following data-point:

     - Objeto do Contrato: Contract Object